 Lifetime cover cat insurance

-Lifetime cover is the most comprehensive pet insurance on the market and pays out for ongoing issues your pet may have throughout its lifetime.
+Lifetime cover is the most comprehensive pet insurance on the market and pays out for ongoing issues your pet might have throughout its lifetime.

-Both per condition per year and annual pet insurance policies cover ongoing illnesses every year unless you cancel your policy.
+Both 'per condition, per year' and 'annual' pet insurance policies cover ongoing illnesses every year unless you cancel your policy.

 Non-lifetime cover cat insurance

-Non-lifetime cover is less comprehensive and excludes certain conditions after you hit your claims limit.
+Non-lifetime cover is less comprehensive and excludes the conditions you've claimed for once you hit your claim limit.

-With a time limit policy, even if your limit for a particular condition wasn’t reached, the condition would eventually be excluded after 12 months.
+With a time-limit policy, even if your limit for a particular condition isn’t reached, the condition would eventually be excluded after 12 months.

 Accident-only pet insurance provides a fixed sum of money for each accidental injury to help pay for your pet’s treatment.
-It is the cheapest type of pet insurance policy but excludes cover for illness entirely.
+It's the cheapest type of pet insurance policy but excludes cover for illness entirely.